-Natrelle® Breast Implants are approved for women for the following:
+Natrelle® Breast Implants are approved for the following:

 Tell your doctor if you have any of the following conditions, as the risks of breast implant surgery may be higher: